-Health in Southeast Europe has improved significantly in recent decades. evidenced bv decreased infant and maternal mortality rates longer and life expectancies.
+Health Southeast in Furone improved has significantly in recent decades, evidenced bν decreased infant and maternal mortality rates and longer life expectancies.
 Generally, healthcare infrastructure and quality of care vary across the region.
 Facilities tend to concentrate in cities and underserve rural dwellers, where small clinics are illequipped, overcrowded, and understaffed.
 In some areas, high out-of-pocket expenses force some residents to forgo modern treatments.
 Some private facilities offer first-rate care but tend to be unaffordable for most Southeast Europeans.

 Non-communicable "lifestyle" diseases account for the majority of deaths in the region.
 The most prominent causes include cardiovascular diseases, cancer, and respiratory and liver diseases.
 In some states, unhealthy habits like physical inactivity, high consumption of alcohol and tobacco, and unbalanced diets contribute to an elevated prevalence of chronic diseases such as diabetes and hypertension.
-Across the region, Roma disproportionately lack access to adequate care and suffer shorter life expectancies and hiaher rates of communicable and non-communicable illnesses.
+Across the region, Roma disproportionately lack access to adequate care and suffer shorter life expectancies and higher rates of communicable and non-communicable illnesses.